tsvetanv/order-system-architecture/adr/ADR-001-adopt-modular-monolith-architecture.md

 **Status:** Accepted
 **Date:** 2025-12-28
 **Decision Type:** Architectural Baseline
+## Changelog
+- **2025-12-29** — Terminology refined; aligned with ADR-003; decision unchanged

 ---

-## 🎯 Context
+## Context

-The Order Processing System (OPS) is the core system responsible for managing the lifecycle of customer orders.
-The architecture must support:
+The Order Processing System (OPS) manages the lifecycle of customer orders and must:

-- a clear separation of responsibilities
+- separate responsibilities clearly
-- maintainability and testability
+- ensure maintainability and testability
-- integration with external systems (Payment, Inventory, Notifications, Accounting)
+- integrate with multiple external systems (Payment, Inventory, Notifications, Accounting)
-- incremental delivery and future scaling options
+- support incremental delivery and future scaling options
-- an Architecture-as-Code approach for traceability and automation
+- enable an Architecture-as-Code (AaC) workflow for traceability and automation

-Initial requirements indicate a moderate domain complexity with real-time integration needs, but no justification for independent deployment or team autonomy per module (yet).

----
+Based on the **primary NFRs identified in `requirements-refined.md`**:

+- **Maintainability**
+- **Time-to-Market**
+- **Reliability**

+there is *no present justification* for distributed deployment or independently scalable services.

-## 🧩 Decision
+## Decision

-We will structure OPS as **four containers** within a **Modular Monolith architecture**:
+OPS will be structured as **four containers** within a
+**Modular Monolith architecture**:

 | Container | Responsibility | Tech Stack |